jroper/openshift-deployment-guide/src/main/paradox/includes/building-using-sbt.md

 ```
 @@@

-## Deploying
+## Building the docker image

-Now that we're setup, we can deploy our application.
+Now that we're setup, we can build our docker image.

 @@@ note { title=Remember }
-Before doing this, ensure you have your `DOCKER_HOST` environment variable and authentication setup, as described in @ref:[Installing OpenShift](../index.md#installing-openshift).
-In Minishift, this means running:
+If you are using Minishift, ensure you have setup your docker environment as described in @ref:[Installing Minishift](../index.md#installing-minishiftshift).
+This means running:

 ```
 eval $(minishift docker-env)